 Exeter Observer does not use any personal information for automated decision making or profiling.

 The cookies this website uses are set by Google Analytics to help accurately estimate the number of visitors to the website and what content is most popular.
 This helps to ensure that this website is responding to the needs of its users in the best way possible.

 By using and browsing this website, you consent to cookies being used in accordance with this Policy.

 If you do not consent, you must turn off cookies or refrain from using this site.
 Most browsers allow you to turn off cookies.
 To do this, look at the help menu on your browser.
 Switching off cookies should not noticeably restrict your use of this website.

 In order to protect your information from loss, misuse or unauthorised access or disclosure, Exeter Observer has put in place suitable physical, electronic and managerial procedures to safeguard and secure the information it collects.
 These steps include the following:

 - Data minimisation

 - Security best practice concerning devices, online accounts, website hosting, physical access and storage

 - Accountability on data protection.

-If you wish to complain about how Greater Exeter CIC has handled your personal information, you can contact the company directly and it will investigate the matter.
+If you wish to complain about how Exeter Observer has handled your personal information, you can contact the company directly and it will investigate the matter.